Pension protests to bring 'maximum' workers in France after government, union talks fail

 They said the only way out of the crisis was for the legislation to be pulled, an option which Borne flatly rejected.

-"After this meeting, I am calling for a maximum of workers, men and women, to join the marches across France tomorrow," Laurent Berger, head of the country's biggest union CFDT, said on Wednesday.
+Laurent Berger, head of the country's biggest union CFDT, called "a maximum of workers, men and women, to join the marches across France tomorrow."

+"We're in a social crisis, a democratic crisis," Berger told RTL radio, urging Macron yet again to withdraw the reform.

 Thursday's marches - the 11th day of protests in the past three months - could provide an indication of whether the drawn-out rallies are losing steam or gaining momentum.